OCA/partner-contact/base_location_geonames_import/README.rst

 =====

-Go to *Sales > Configuration > Address book > Localization > Import from Geonames*, having Sales Manager permissions, and click on it to open a wizard.
+Go to *Sales > Configuration > Address book > Localization > Import from Geonames*, and click on it to open a wizard.

 When you start the wizard, it will ask you to select a country.
 Then, for the selected country, it will delete all the current better zip entries, download